Dimethicone

 Dimethicone (also called polymethylsiloxane) is a silicon-based polymer used as a lubricant and conditioning agent.
 It functions as an anti-foaming agent, skin conditioning agent, occlusive and skin protectant.
 It is found in many cosmetic and hygiene products like nail polish, conditioners, make-up, sunscreens, deodorants, and shampoo.
 Examples of products that contain dimethicone include Aveeno Moisturizing Lotion and Johnson's Baby Cream.

-List of medications using Dimethicone
+Some examples of medications containing Dimethicone

 - Aspir-Low aspirin 81 mg